Dr. Erin Higgins

 The Institute's R&D Centers grapple with key education issues that face our nation.
 Through this program, researchers have greater resources to tackle more complex education problems, create innovative education solutions, and contribute to knowledge and theory in the education sciences.

-For the FY 2015 Education Research and Development Center competition, the Institute invites applications in three topic areas — Knowledge Utilization, Standards in Schools, and Virtual Learning — and is interested in applications that offer the greatest promise for the following:
+For the FY 2016 Education Research and Development Center competition, the Institute invites applications in one topic area — Virtual Learning — and is interested in applications that offer the greatest promise for the following: